whiteshield/4Gbot/readme.md

 You can log in on your master to the bot:

-`ssh root@localhost -p mastersshport -i /root/.ssh/keyfilename`
+`ssh root@localhost -p mastersshtunnelport -i /root/.ssh/keyfilename`

 You can tunnel the vnc on your workstation:

-`ssh -L 5901:localhost:mastervncport -N -f root@masterip`
+`ssh -L 5901:localhost:mastervnctunnelport -N -f masteruser@masterip -p mastersshport`

 You can access your rpi's vnc on `localhost:1`.

 #### Troubleshooting

-If the connection is not working, simply run `netstat -utapen` on your master, find and kill the process which connects to your mastersshport or mastervncport.
+If the connection is not working, simply run `netstat -utapen` on your master, find and kill the process which connects to your mastersshtunnelport or mastervnctunnelport.
 Autossh will reconnect within a minute.

 When you are connected through 4G network, sometimes somehow `/etc/resolv.conf` is not updated with the network provider data.
 You need to update it manually or with the `overwriteResolv` command.